 I’m usually not one to use scare tactics to convince people they need search engine marketing, but when 87% of consumers say the Internet plays a part in their offline shopping habits, retailers better listen.

 What about B2B purchasers?
 An Enquiro report published in May found that 65% of B2B buyers begin their research by using a search engine.
-As the chart below indicates, search engines continue to dominate other information sources throughout the entire purchase cycle.
+Search engines continue to dominate other information sources throughout the entire purchase cycle.

 Where does SEM fit in with my other marketing initiatives?